border: 1px solid red;

 I have found a much better way to debug css.
 First, they use outline instead of border (duh), then they make very smart use of wildcard characters, so that out-commenting one thing gets all the css boxes highlighted.
 Priceless.

-2 Responses to “border: 1px solid red;”
+2 thoughts on “border: 1px solid red;”

 firebug rules 8)